Weinland Park: Geography

-Weinland Park is located North of Downtown Columbus and East of The Ohio State University.
+Weinland Park is located North of Downtown Columbus and East of Ohio State University.
 It is bounded on the north by Chittenden Avenue, the south by Fifth Avenue, the east by the existing railroad tracks, and the west by North High Street and it covers approximately 217 acres of land.
 It is one of thirteen neighborhoods within the University District.

-Areas around Weinland Park include Indianola Terrace to the north, Italian Village to the south, Milo-Grogan to the east, The Ohio State University campus to the northwest, and Peach District, Dennison Place, and The Circles to the west.
+Areas around Weinland Park include Indianola Terrace to the north, Italian Village to the south, Milo-Grogan to the east, Ohio State University campus to the northwest, and Peach District, Dennison Place, and The Circles to the west.

 Perceptions of Weinland Park's geography align fairly closely with its official geography.
 The eastern and western borders of the neighborhood are clearly delineated by High Street and the railroad tracks, however the neighborhood's northern and southern boundaries are more fluid.
 As a result, perceptions of the Weinland Park geography may overlap with the Indianola Terrace and Italian Village.